Zurich residents line up to book themselves into prison

 Hundreds of Zurich residents apparently want to be locked up in prison, with the head of the new correctional facility describing the registration process as a rush for free places.

-“One can already say that we are fully booked,” a spokesperson for the Zurich region’s corrections and rehabilitation services department said.
+“One can already say that we are fully booked,” a spokesperson for the Zurich canton’s corrections and rehabilitation services department said.

 The correction department officials warn that the four-day ‘test run’ detention, scheduled to take place between March 24 and 27, will not be an easy ride for the volunteer ‘inmates’, since the facility would like to keep the conditions inside as realistic as possible.